 4.1 WhatsBroadcast provides certain support services to its clients free of charge.
 The extent of those results from the assignment of the mission.

 4.2 Other support services, requested by the client, will be invoiced by WhatsBroadcast to the client on a time and material basis.
 These include particular consulting and technical services.
 The client will be informed and its written consent obtained before any such costs are incurred.

 5.1 Payment for the services is on the basis of WhatsBroadcast’s currently valid prices and order forms.
 WhatsBroadcast accepts the payment details, which appear in the individual client’s WhatsBroadcast account.
-Any payment on account shall be individually agreed upon by both parties.

 5.2 WhatsBroadcast may change its prices in each case with the next contract extension.
 The client will be advised in written form at least four weeks in advance in case of modified prices.
 In the case of any price increase, the client shall be entitled to terminate the contract within a period of not less than 2 weeks prior to the end of the not yet extended contract.
 Otherwise the increase in prices will be effective for the next extension of the contract.